Ted Bundy's death at Florida State Prison on January 24, 1989, brought an end to the macabre story of America's most notorious serial killer.

 The life and crimes of notorious serial killer Ted Bundy were most recently chronicled in Netflix’s Extremely Wicked, Shockingly Evil and Vile.
 While the movie mainly explored Bundy’s relationship with former girlfriend Elizabeth Kloepfer, his last days were largely glossed over.

-According to Oxygen, that emotional catharsis happened quite differently: years earlier and over the phone.
+In truth, that emotional catharsis happened quite differently: years earlier and over the phone.

 So how did Ted Bundy die and what did his last days actually look like?